The Visionary’s Trap: Why Big Ideas Can Stall Your Growth

 Here’s how you can keep your visionary spark without sabotaging your growth:

-1. Capture Every Idea But Don’t Act Immediately
+1. Capture Your Ideas But Don’t Act Immediately

 2. Run Ideas Through a Filter